rareyesdev/react-template/README.md

 ### `webpack-dev-server`
 For running the app in development with hot reloading

-## Notes

-### Eslint
+## Eslint
-- Some rules are manually disabled in configuration files because they might cause issue with their respective parsers (example `eslint-disable comma-dangle` in webpack configuration file)
+> Some rules are manually disabled in configuration files because they might cause issue with their respective parsers (example `eslint-disable comma-dangle` in webpack configuration file)

+### Airbnb Configuration Overrides

+- **`"react/forbid-prop-types": false`**
+Using PropTypes.object and PropTypes.array make sense to me.
+Sometime PropTypes.arrayOf and PropTypes.shape are too verbose

+- **`"arrow-body-style": 0`**
+arrow-body-style should be used with care.
+Omitting curly braces might look good but in the long term it causes a lot of changes when used to create functional components.
+A lot of times the component needs additional code and we end up changing it to use curly braces.
+It better to maintain functional component consistent from the beginning.
+Other uses of inline arrow functions look better if we omit the curly braces

+## Webpack

-### Webpack Optimizations
+### Optimizations

 - **`extract-text-webpack-plugin`:**
 We disable CSS extractiion in development to improve build speed (`style-loader` is used instead).
 Check [this](https://stackoverflow.com/questions/43403603/why-is-style-loader-used-as-a-fallback-with-webpacks-extractsass-plugin) for more